-- wear clothing that covers their whole body, even in the warmer months (this could also be a cultural practice and have nothing to do with abuse)
+- wear clothing that covers their whole body, even in the warmer months (though keep in mind that this could also be a cultural practice)

 - have unexplained burns, cuts, bruises, and/or broken bones

 It is important that educators who suspect abuse look for patterns.
-A single sign may not be significant, but a pattern of signs is serious and should always be reported.
+A single sign may or may not indicate abuse, but a pattern of signs is serious and should always be reported.

 If a child tells you about abuse:

-- Be a good listener– show the child you believe him/her, but don’t pressure the student into talking
+- Be a good listener – Show the child you believe him or her, but don’t pressure the student into talking.

-- Document/report- document as much of your conversation as soon as possible
+- Document – Document as much of your conversation as you can as soon as possible.

-- Don’t delay– it is every school personnel’s responsibility to report suspected abuse or neglect immediately; NEVER assume someone else will report
+- Don’t delay reporting – It is every school employee’s responsibility to report suspected abuse or neglect immediately; NEVER assume that someone else will report it.

 If you suspect the child is in immediate danger, it is appropriate to contact the police.
 All other reports can be made by phone or online to the Florida Department of Children and Families.

-Many times, neglect is harder to recognize than abuse, because there typically are not physical marks from neglect; however, neglect is the most common type of mistreatment that children experience.
-Since neglect is typically a constant issue within the same family, children who grow up being neglected don’t always recognize it as a problem and may not speak out about it.
+Many times, neglect is harder to recognize than abuse because there typically are no physical marks from neglect; however, neglect is the most common type of mistreatment that children experience.
+Since neglect is typically an ongoing issue within a family, children who grow up being neglected don’t always recognize it as a problem and may not speak out about it.

 A teacher should be concerned about neglect if a student’s emotional, physical, or medical needs are not being met.
-If a teacher is concerned about neglect, he/she should ask themselves these questions:
+Signs of neglect in children can include:

-- Do you suspect substance abuse by an adult living in the home?
+- substance abuse by an adult living in the home

 Acceptable Use Policy

-An acceptable use policy details how school district employees and students should use district provided technology and network services.
-Most, if not all, school districts require that employees and students sign an acceptable use policy before being allowed to access the network.
+An acceptable use policy details how school district employees and students should use district-provided technology and network services.
+Most school districts require that employees and students sign an acceptable use policy before being allowed to access the network.